mvaganov/CmdLineAsteroids/notes.md

 ...
 ```

+`voice`
-C# enables us to create local functions, which help us name and organize our code.
+C-sharp enables us to create local functions, which help us name and organize our code, and name the regions with function names.

 many programmers, myself included, consider it good programming style to use small functions, with descriptive but concise names, and only one or two levels of indentation wherever possible.
 lets run this refactored code to make sure it still works how it used to.

+`scene`
+run the code to show that it still works the same way

+`voice`
-Many programming languages don't support local functions, so we might want to create a Game class that has the data mambers, an Init function, Draw, ProcessInput, and Update function.
+Many programming languages don't support local functions.
+For those, we might want to create a Game class that has the data members, an Init function, Draw, ProcessInput, and Update function.
 Like this:

+`scene`
+Program.cs
 ```
 ...
 public class Game {